pydantic/pydantic/docs/usage/validators.md

 A few more things to note:

+* a single validator can be applied to multiple fields by passing it multiple field names
-* a single validator can apply to multiple fields, either by defining multiple fields or by the special value `'*'` which means that validator will be called for all fields.
+* a single validator can also be called on *all* fields by passing the special value `'*'`
-* the keyword argument `pre` will cause validators to be called prior to other validation
+* the keyword argument `pre` will cause the validator to be called prior to other validation
-* the `each_item` keyword argument will mean validators are applied to individual values (e.g. of `List`, `Dict`, `Set`, etc.) not the whole object
+* passing `each_item=True` will result in the validator being applied to individual values (e.g. of `List`, `Dict`, `Set`, etc.), rather than the whole object

 ## Validate Always

-For performance reasons by default validators are not called for fields where the value is not supplied.
+For performance reasons, by default validators are not called for fields when a value is not supplied.
-However there are situations where it's useful or required to always call the validator, e.g. to set a dynamic default value.
+However there are situations where it may be useful or required to always call the validator, e.g. to set a dynamic default value.

 ```py